himanshu11sghgit/Register-API/README.md

 * ------------------------------------------------------------- *

-you cannot see token it you are not using Postman.
+you cannot see token on Django Rest Framework Default API View Interface.
-Postman use is Recommended